Berlin police arrest man suspected of cannibalism, murder | DW | 20.11.2020

 Berlin investigators have arrested a man on suspicion of murder and cannibalism, after discovering the bones of a man who disappeared in September.

-The man is suspected of carrying out a sexually motivated homicide and had an interest in cannibalism, according to the public prosecutor.
+The suspect, reportedly a high school teacher, is believed to have carried out a sexually motivated homicide, according to the public prosecutor.

 "The suspect had an interest in cannibalism," Berlin prosecutors' office spokesman Martin Steltner told The Associated Press.
 "He searched online for the topic."